IRS Form 720 Late Filing Penalty

 Failing to pay the tax due on Form 720 by the specified deadlines can result in significant penalties.

-According to the Internal Revenue Code Section 6651, the penalty for late payment is calculated as 5% of the unpaid tax amount for each month or part of a month that the payment is late, up to a maximum of 25% of the unpaid amount.
-This means that the longer you delay the payment, the more the penalty will increase, potentially leading to a situation where the penalty amount exceeds the original tax owed.
+According to Internal Revenue Code Section 6651, the penalty for late payment is calculated as 5% of the unpaid tax amount for each month or part of a month that the payment is late, up to a maximum of 25% of the unpaid amount.
+This means that the longer you delay the payment, the higher the penalty will be, potentially leading to a situation where the penalty amount exceeds the original tax owed.

 Additionally, interest accrues on both the unpaid tax and the penalty amount from the due date until the tax is fully paid.
 This compounding effect can significantly increase the total amount due, causing financial strain for businesses or individuals who have not budgeted for these extra costs.